MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L02_Views.md

 ## Exercise 8 – Enable Dataverse Search

-In this exercise, you will enable Dayaverse search for your environment.
+In this exercise, you will enable Dataverse search for your environment.

 The find columns on the quick find views define the searchable fields in the Dataverse search index.